 Evidence of continued professional development

-Continued professional development is a legal obligation for all members of staff within an establishment through the functions and roles they occupy. s;s.
+Continued professional development is a legal obligation for all members of staff within an establishment through the functions and roles they occupy.
+Other staff working under the Directive should be kept up to date:

+staff used by competent authority for project evaluation;

+staff employed by competent authority for inspection.

 It may also be mandated for maintaining and developing professional qualifications.

 A continued professional development record demonstrates compliance with legal requirements, both internally within the establishment and when moving to a new establishment.
 They help harmonise the practices and facilitate free movement of staff between institutions or countries.

 It is therefore essential that continued professional development is transparently and accurately evidenced and recorded.
-On one hand, continued professional development records must specify the knowledge/skills covered by the activity, and, on the other, the level of participation by the individual.
+On one hand, continued professional development records should ideally specify the knowledge/skills covered by the activity, and, on the other, the level of participation by the individual.

 Evidence refers to documents or proof demonstrating a staff member’s training and activities completion.
 This may include diplomas, certificates, transcripts, or training attestations.